 Being able to identify your body shape is the first step to finding the most flattering fit in a dress.
-Style is not all about sporting the trendiest outfits, and wearing things that highlight the best features on your body can elevate the look of any wardrobe.
+Style is not all about sporting the trendiest outfits; it’s about highlighting the best features on your body.
+Flatting your body shape can elevate the look of any wardrobe.
 To crown the quest to find the most flattering dress this season with success, we have put together this guide that will take you by the hand and help you shop for that dreamy dress!

 Your Body: Hourglass figures are curvy with proportionate hips and bust.
 Individuals with this body type have an upper body that is considered “balanced” with their leg length.
 Hourglass figures also have well-defined waists, and this asset should be accentuated!